Postbacks

 • Configuring multiple postbacks that all fire on the same event.
 One postback per destination is enough.
 Duplicates create reconciliation headaches.

 Stuck after working through this page?
-Email affiliate@ourdream.ai with the postback URL you are trying to use, the destination platform, and the response code Everflow is logging.
-We can help you triage faster than guessing in the dark.
+Email reception@ourdream.ai with the postback URL you are trying to use, the destination platform, and the response code Everflow is logging.
+We will route you to the right person on our network team.

 Related